lindbrook/packageRank/README.md

 ```

 This means that logs are intelligently cached; those that have already
-been downloaded, in your current R session, will not be downloaded
+been downloaded in your current R session will not be downloaded again.
-again.

 #### time zones